yagpdb-cc/yagpdb-cc/Giveaway/Vanilla Version/README.md

                         eg: 1y7mo2w1d3h4m15s = 1 year 7 months 2 weeks 1 day 3 hours 4 minutes and 15 seconds.

-       *Note :* must not contain spaces in between and use the mentioned format only i.e d not days for specifying days so on.%
+       *Note :* must not contain spaces in between and use the mentioned format only i.e d not days for specifying days so on.

 2)  **g end \<ID\>**